kexiZeroing/kexiZeroing.github.io/src/posts/explore-running-code-in-browser.md

 });
 ```

+> [esm.sh](https://esm.sh) is a global fast CDN for modern web development.
+It allows you to import JavaScript ES modules on NPM, GitHub, and JSR with a simple URL.
+No installation/build steps needed.
+Transpiling `.vue` or `.svelte` on esm.sh would be huge, meaning that you can publish a component to npm and import it from CDN without any build tools.

 To prevent the main thread from being blocked during code compilation, which could cause the UI to feel sluggish, we can use a Web Worker:

 ```js